 Wait times: are different for each clinic.

-- When estimated wait times for an initial appointment exceed 12 months in a specific clinic, we will temporarily STOP accepting new referrals for this clinic.
-Please note that alternative health care providers are listed at the bottom of this page.
+- When estimated wait times for an initial appointment exceed 12 months, we will temporarily STOP accepting new referrals for this clinic.
+Click here to view alternate health care providers.

 INCLUSION AND EXCLUSION CRITERIA FOR CLINICS